Healthy Adams County Taskforce Accomplishments Fiscal Year 2013

 Oral Health Task Force provided resource information and support to local residents in their effort to maintain public water fluoridation.

-Health Literacy Task Force members trained community volunteers by offering “It’s Your Health…Take Charge!” patient empowerment training to more than 425 residents in York County.
+Health Literacy Task Force members trained community volunteers by offering “It’s Your Health…Take Charge!” patient empowerment training to residents in York County.

 School-based Activities and Childhood Obesity Strategy